 The owner had her basket out, ready to laden it with linden blossoms.
 This was the perfect time to dry them as they were in full bloom.

 In France this is particularly popular as a herbal infusion: infusion de tilleul, which is relaxing and caffeine free before bedtime.
 An infusion of lime blossom is also said to soothe tension headaches.

-As we took a walk around the Château of Azay-le-Rideau, linden blossom trees surrounded us and we were mesmorised by the perfumes and the views.
+As we took a walk around the Château of Azay-le-Rideau, linden blossom trees surrounded us and we were mesmorized by the perfumes and the views.

 Back at the B&B, Madame hadn’t got around to collecting the blossoms yet.
 Meanwhile, someone had a better idea for her basket.

 Sun in all its glory, blossoms perfuming the air, Vivaldi out of the speakers – it’s time for a cat-nap.

 And time for some linden/lime blossom macarons with a hint of lemon for something light and gluten free on a summer’s day…

 Not just for night-time infusions, my macaronivore friends… Wishing you a summer of lazy cat-naps and dreams under the shade of your favourite tree.

 Come and join us at The Party Times Online, where Pippa Middleton is sharing some macaron recipes from the book, courtesy of Waverley Books.

 Welcome to a weekend away in the land of fairytale castles, vineyards, and gastronomic pleasures.
 Antoine whisked me away for 2 guilt-free days: no children to worry about, no cooking, laundry, shopping, homework, and above all – no computer.
 Ouf!
 We all need a wee breather now and again, don’t we?
 Thanks, Mum and Dad, for making this possible!